- Artificial Intelligence

 The Dyamixel control will be added to your project.
 Press the Config gear icon to load the configuration screen.

-Specify what port the servo is connected to the EZ-B v4 or IoTiny.
-On an EZ-B, it is highly recommended to use a hardware UART.
-On the IoTiny, any digital port can be specified for use.
+Specify what port the servo is connected to on the controller.
 It is important to follow this recommendation.
 There are blue question boxes in the plugin (and throughout the EZ-Builder software) to assist you robot development.
 It is recommended to use the blue question marks and read the content to understand what options do.

 Each dynamixel servo will have a unique ID.
 Enable each ID for the servos by checking the respective box.
 When an ID is checked, the EZ-Builder software will use the Vx (virtual servos) corresponding with that ID.
 For example, if you enable Dynamixel servo ID #2, the EZ-Builder V2 servo will control it.
 Also, specify the protocol version of the servo.
 Different dynamixel models will use one of the two protocols.
 Consult the datasheet of the dynamixel servo to know what protocol it uses -or- contact Robotis for more information on using their product.
 To get full resolution of the servo, also ensure you have entered the MAX resolution for that servo model.
 Each model has different resolutions, or it can be configured using the Dyanmixel utilities.